There are two types of emergency contraception available in New Zealand.

 Emergency contraception can be used after unprotected sex to protect against pregnancy.

 Emergency contraception does not protect against STIs.
-A nurse can help you decide if you need an STI test.
+A nurse or doctor can help you decide if you need an STI test.

 Learn more about the emergency contraceptive pill (ECP) here.